malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
- Select "GET" under the name of the Lambda function to see that there are currently no authorizers attached to this path:  <br/>
+ Select "GET" under the my-api-lambda path to see that there are currently no authorizers attached to this path:  <br/>
   <br/>
 <img src="https://i.imgur.com/Clrpm39.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />